 a) The Airbnb platform provides reservation services to non-business or private host and corporate hotel businesses.
 However, since our research focused on the private host and guest relationship, corporate types of accommodation were not included.
 Therefore, using the Airbnb search engine and tools, the city centers with the highest number of private hosts for three different continents were searched.
 According to Airbnb search results, more than 300 houses, 64 hotels and 122 boutique hotels were listed for Mexico City.
 Next search results for Athens, more than 300 houses, 180 hotels and 92 boutique hotels were listed.
-Finally, Tokyo search results, more than 300 houses, more than 300 houses, Torvide exact number in service.
+Finally, Tokyo search results, more than 300 houses, more than 300 hotels and 200 boutique hotels were in service.
 Because research engine by supported Airbnb doesn't provide exact number more than 300 properties, we're not able to give details over 300 listings.
-That is we found out that there were more private house owner suppliers in these three city centers compared to other city centers which available dataset in Airbnb Inside.

-b) Another reason for choosing Athens, Mexico City and Tokyo city centers in the data set is that they are located on three different continents and represent three different cultures.
+That is we b) Another reason for choosing Athens, Mexico City and Tokyo city centers in the data set is that they are located on three different continents and represent three different cultures.
 In the research findings, we also assumed to reveal the intercultural differences in host-guest relations.
 In addition, since our research based on text mining will lead to valid results with large amounts of data (Mukhtar, Khan & Chiragh, 2018), city centers with insufficient guest comments were not included in dataset.
 Table 1 presents the guest review by numbers in three different cities.